-The Tortured Artist: A Creativity Myth or Reality?
+The Tortured Artist: Creativity Myth or Reality?

-— Plato, on “divine madness”
+— Plato on “divine madness,” Ion 534a

-A few weekends ago, when talking with a friend about the nature of creativity, and specifically creativity myths, the subject of the ‘tortured artist’ came up.
+Recently, when talking with a friend about the nature of creativity, and specifically creativity myths, the subject of the ‘tortured artist’ came up.
 My friend rattled off an impressive list of famous creative-types who have experienced mental illness, and asked my opinion on whether there is any link between creativity and mental illness and the whole notion of the ‘tortured artist.’

-But who likes short answers?
+My short answer was “no.” But who likes short answers?
 Here’s the long version.

 ‘Madness’ hasn’t always been bad